Step by Step to SLS

 - Two Letters of Recommendation.
-Stanford requires that at least two and no more than four letters of recommendation be sent directly through the LSAC Letter of Recommendation and Evaluation Service.
-You may not submit evaluations in lieu of letters of recommendation.
+Stanford requires that at least two and no more than four letters of recommendation be sent directly through the LSAC Letter of Recommendation Service.
 Letters sent directly to the Office of Admissions will not be accepted.
 Please be aware of the high value Stanford places on school-specific letters of recommendation.
 If you choose to provide us with a targeted letter, please be sure to assign the appropriate targeted letter to Stanford Law School.
 Recommenders should be instructors who have personal knowledge of your academic work, preferably those who have known you in a seminar, small class, tutorial program or the like.
 If you have been out of school for a significant period you may substitute one letter from an employer or business associate.
 Sometimes these applicants find it difficult to obtain even one academic recommendation; in that case, you may submit two nonacademic letters.
-Although not required, you may submit no more than two evaluations through the LSAC Letter of Recommendation and Evaluation Service.
-Please note that to be effective these evaluations should contain narrative comments.
-Applicants should not rely solely on the completion of an evaluation grid.
 Please advise recommenders that should you choose to apply for a joint degree with another school or department at Stanford University, the letter of recommendation may be forwarded to that degree program for review upon your request.

 - Right of Access to Recommendations.
 Federal law provides a student, after enrollment, with a right of access to, among other things, letters of recommendation in the student’s file that are submitted to the law school on the student’s behalf.
 This right may be waived, but such a waiver may not be required as a condition for admission to, receipt of financial aid from, or receipt of any other services or benefits from Stanford Law School.
 Please indicate your choice by checking the appropriate box on the LSAC Letter of Recommendation form before giving them to your recommenders.